ubco-mds-2021-labs/dashboard1-group-f/README.md

 - From your fork open a pull request in the correct branch.
 Target the project's `develop` branch if there is one, else go for `master`!
 - Once the pull request is approved and merged you can pull the changes from `upstream` to your local repo and delete your extra branch(es).

-### Installation instruction
+### Installation instructions

 Package dependencies can be installed using pip or conda.
-Make sure you have pip or conda using this [Instruction Guidlines](https://ubc-mds.github.io/resources_pages/installation_instructions/).
+Make sure you installed python and pip/conda using this [Instruction Guidlines](https://ubc-mds.github.io/resources_pages/installation_instructions/).
 In order to install this dashboard app and run in your local computer, please follow these steps:

-1.Open a terminal in your local computer, navigate to a location you desired using `cd path` and clone our project from this Github repository using command:
+1.-Open a terminal in your local computer, navigate to a location you desired using `cd path` and clone our project from this Github repository using command:

     git clone https://github.com/ubco-mds-2021-labs/dashboard1-group-f.git

-2.In the terminal, navigate to the project directory using `cd path` and run the following command, please note if there is any package dependency missing please install using `pip install package_name`:
+2.-In the terminal, navigate to the project directory using `cd path` and run the following command, please note if there is any package dependency missing please install using `pip install package_name`:

-    pip app.py
+    python app.py

-3.Copy the link from the terminal `localhost` and enter to your web browser to view the dash app.
+3.-Copy the link from the terminal `localhost` and enter to your web browser to view the dash app.

 ## Contact us